Telegram Hacking Channels: A Continued Risk

 Dark Web Monitoring

-Employing specialized services to monitor Telegram channels and other platforms on the Dark Web can provide an early warning system for potential threats.
+Employing specialized services to monitor Telegram channels and other platforms on the dark web can provide an early warning system for potential threats.
 By identifying when and where stolen data is being sold, swift action can be taken to mitigate damage.

 Incident Response Planning